Help page content

 If you have selected connection through an access point, press “Configure: step 1” button.
 SimACo will search for the routers.
 When it will find you router select your router, enter router’s password and press “Configure: step 2” button.
 Router will assign the IP address to SimACo (controller as station) and SimACo will connect to the router.
 You can see what is going on in the log window below.

-After the configuration through USB cable in the “Connection & firmware update” tab info window you must get response that “WiFi connection configured successfully”.
+After the WiFi connection configuration in the “Connection & firmware update” tab info window you must get response that “WiFi connection configured successfully”.
+In the same place you will see SimACo IP address.
+Remember it, you will need it.
 If connection was not configured, you will get response “Failed to configure WiFi connection”.

-Before connecting through WiFi first make sure that:
+Before connecting to SimACo through WiFi first make sure that:

-- The IP address in the “SimACo IP address is:” field is the same like IP address got during SimACo configuration.
+- The IP address in the “SimACo IP address:” field is the same like IP address got during SimACo configuration.

-You can see here 5 buttons, every button have several functions.
+SimACo has keypad with five buttons, every button has several functions.
 Using buttons you can view LCD menu, check or edit various parameters.

 How to navigate through LCD menu: